pythonclubmtl/learning_python3/04-lists-and-dicts.md

 # Dictionaries

-You can see dictonaries as lists with uniques keys that will lead to a value or element.
+You can see dictionaries as lists with uniques keys that will lead to a value or element.
 A list can be seen as a kind of dictionary where the key to call the value of each element is the position of this element in the list.
 For dictionaries, each element is identified by a unique string, called a key, `key: value`.